MinecraftForge/Documentation/blockstates/introduction.md

 A simple block only has a "*normal*" blockstate which is its default.
 A more complex block that can be displayed in different ways has so called *variants*.

-As an example, let's take a look at the vanilla oak-log:
+As an example, let's take a look at the vanilla `oak-log.json`:
-*oak_log.json*
 ```json
 {
     "variants": {